bigdatagenomics/adam/README.md

 * [View our software artifacts on Maven Central](http://search.maven.org/#search%7Cga%7C1%7Corg.bdgenomics) ([…including snapshots](https://oss.sonatype.org/index.html#nexus-search;quick~bdgenomics)).
 * [Look at our CHANGES file](https://github.com/bigdatagenomics/adam/blob/master/CHANGES.md).

+## Why ADAM?

+Over the last decade, DNA and RNA sequencing has evolved from an expensive, labor intensive method to a cheap commodity.
+The consequence of this is generation of _massive amounts of genomic and transcriptomic data_.
+Typically, tools to process and interpret these data are developed at academic labs, with a focus on excellence of the results generated, not on __scalability__ and __interoperability__.
+A typical _sequencing pipeline_ consists of a string of tools going from quality control, mapping, mapped read preprocessing, to variant calling or quantification, depending on the application at hand.
+Concretely, this usually means that such a pipeline is a string of tools, glued together by scripts or workflow engines, with data written to files in each step.
+This approach entails three main bottlenecks:

+  1. __scaling the pipeline__ comes down to scaling each of the individual tools,
+  2. the __stability of the pipeline__ heavily depends on the consistency of the intermediate file formats, and
+  3. __writing to and reading__ from disk is a major slow-down.

+We propose here a transformative solution for these problems, by replacing ad-hoc pipelines by the [ADAM framework](http://bdgenomics.org/), developed in the [Apache Spark](http://spark.apache.org/) ecosystem.
+ADAM provides specialized file formats for the standard data structures used in genomics analysis: _mapped reads_ (typically stored as `.bam` files), _representation of genomic regions_ (`.bed` files), and _variants_ (`.vcf` files), using [Avro](https://avro.apache.org/) and [Parquet](http://parquet.apache.org/).
+This allows to use the in-memory cluster computing functionality of Apache Spark, ensuring efficient and fault-tolerant distribution based on data parallelism, without the intermediate disk operations required in classical distributed approaches.

+Furthermore, the ADAM-Spark approach comes with an additional benefit.
+Typically, the endpoint of a sequencing pipeline is a file with processed data for a single sample: e.g. variants for DNA sequencing, read counts for RNA sequencing, etc. The real endpoint. however, of a sequencing experiment initiated by an investigator is
+__interpretation__ of these data in a certain context.
+This usually translates into (statistical) analysis of multiple samples, connection with (clinical) metadata, interactive visualization, using data science tools such as R, Python, Tableau and Spotfire.
+In addition to scalable distributed processing, Spark also allows such __interactive data analysis__ in the form of analysis notebooks (Spark Notebook or Zeppelin), or direct connection to the data in R and Python.

 ## Hello World: Counting K-mers

 Here's an example ADAM CLI command that will count 10-mers in [a test `.sam` file that lives in this repository](https://github.com/bigdatagenomics/adam/blob/master/adam-core/src/test/resources/small.sam):